Pirate-Weather/pirateweather/docs/API.md

 #### precipProbability
 The probability of precipitation occurring expressed as a decimal between 0 and 1 inclusive.

+- Currently `precipProbability` is the chance of precipitation occurring at the requested time.
+- Hourly `precipProbability` is the chance of precipitation occurring in that hour.
+- Daily `precipProbability` is the maxiumum chance of precipitation occurring in that day.
+If the maxium `precipProbability` for a day is 80% then the daily `precipProbability` would be 80%.

 #### precipType
 The type of precipitation occurring.
 If `precipIntensity` is greater than zero this property will have one of the following values: `rain`, `snow` or `sleet` otherwise the value will be `none`. `sleet` is defined as any precipitation which is neither rain nor snow.